Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Consequences of the phase-matching criterion

-When several inequivalent $D_n$ sectors are simultaneously active, their characters are generically incompatible with a single common time shift.
-Even when the global $C_n$ phase-matching condition holds, the motion typically loses a common trace and becomes \emph{multi-trace}.
-In special cases, this multi-trace structure organizes into synchronized subsets of particles, each subset traversing a common closed curve with uniform time shifts (a sub-choreography).
-When these sub-choreographies are supported on distinct closed curves, we call the resulting splitting \emph{choreographic fragmentation}.
+Equation~\eqref{eq:phase-matching} is sectorwise: it depends on which sectors are active, and for each nonzero active sector it constrains the relation between $\Omega_\ell$ and the common period $T$.
+Accordingly, commensurability is necessary but not sufficient for choreography.
+A motion may be periodic and still fail the phase-matching condition, in which case it is not fully $C_n$-equivariant and therefore cannot be a choreography.
+In the present full-configuration setting, however, full $C_n$-equivariance already implies a genuine single-trace choreography by Corollary~\ref{cor:equiv_implies_chor}.
+The relevant geometric distinction is therefore not between equivariance and single-trace choreography, but between full $C_n$-equivariance and periodic multi-trace motion.

-The remainder of the paper illustrates how this general criterion operates in practice.
-Sections~\ref{sec2} and~\ref{sec3} analyze the low-$n$ cases $n=4$ and $n=5$, where $C_n$-equivariance already enforces a single trace.
-Section~\ref{sec4} treats the six-body problem, where equivariance is no longer sufficient and fragmentation appears.
-Section~\ref{sec:general_n} extends the classification to arbitrary $n>6$.
+In special cases, multi-trace motion organizes into synchronized subsets of particles, each subset traversing its own closed curve with uniform time shifts.
+Such subsets form sub-choreographies; when they are supported on distinct closed curves, we refer to the resulting structured splitting as \emph{choreographic fragmentation}.
+Schematically,